Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 • Dinarski – Produced exclusively from cow milk from the Dinaric Alps in southern Croatia, with added goat milk from the Zadar hinterland for added complexity

-• Paski Sir – Hard sheep’s milk cheese produced exclusively from milk for the sheep on the island of Pag
+• Paski Sir – Hard sheep’s milk cheese produced exclusively from milk from the sheep on the island of Pag

 10. Rakija